oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

 Example:
 call cclutRemoveAllMockImplementations(null)

-**cclutExecuteProgramWithMocks(programName = vc, params = vc, namespace = vc)**

-Executes a program with all mocks currently added through cclutAddMockImplementation() and cclutCreateMockTable(). programName is required.  params is a string parameter to be sent directly to the program, so all commas and string delimiters must be specified.
-If namespace is omitted, it will default to the PUBLIC namespace.

-Example:
-call cclutExecuteProgramWithMocks("ccl_my_program", "\^MINE^, 1.0, ^string parameter^", "MYNAMESPACE")

 **cclutRemoveAllMocks**

 Removes all mock implementations and mock tables that have been added through the cclutAddMockImplementation() and cclutCreateMockTable() APIs.
 This should be called at the completion of a test suite to clean up all mocks.